MateuszJugielewicz/2009scape.github.io-master/site/community/staff.md

 <a id="leclerc"></a>

 {% include image.html
-  url="/site/2009scape-resources/img/game_guide/staff_images/leclerc.webp"
+  url="/site/MZscape-resources/img/game_guide/staff_images/leclerc.webp"
   style="style='border:black 1px solid; border-radius: 50%;' width='100'"
 %}

 **Leclerc**

-&nbsp; Leclerc is the discord & moderator of 2009scape.
+&nbsp; Leclerc is the discord & moderator of MZscape.
 He came over from OpenRSC to play some good 'ol RS2.
 He is super friendly and is willing to go the extra mile to help you out.
 If you need any help ingame like advice or what is what he is the one to go talk to.